 What is a visitor management system (vms)?

-A visitor management system (VMS) is a solution that allows organisations to streamline and automate their visitor management process, using technology to monitor, track, and record visitor information.
+A visitor management system (VMS) is a smart solution that allows organisations to streamline and automate their visitor management process, using technology to monitor, track, and record visitor information.

-The combination of visitor management software, hardware, and databases enables preregistering visitors, effective communication, express check-in, interactive mapping, and efficient visitor management workflows.
+The combination of visitor management software, hardware, and databases allows for effective communication, express check-in, interactive mapping, and efficient visitor management workflows.

 What’s the evolution of visitor management systems?

-Managing visitors is not a new task for businesses but it took a long time to go from the paper visitor logbook to digital.
-The obstacles were the overlap of operations, facility management and IT, and difficulties in introducing a unified system to multiple company locations with different processes and requirements.
-The legacy on-site visitor management software is often expensive, and making the choice to move away from something people are used to can be difficult (Source: Forbes).
+It took a long time for the mainstream to move from the typical paper visitor logbook to a digital system.
+The obstacles were the overlap of operations, facility management, and IT, and difficulties in introducing a unified system to multiple company locations with different processes and requirements.
+Additionally, legacy on-site visitor management software is often expensive, and making the choice to move away from something people are used to can be difficult (Source: Forbes).

-However, cost- and time-efficient cloud-based visitor management software, becoming known as software as a service, or SaaS) has proved to be worth the investment in order to overcome these obstacles.
-This software licensing model makes it available to users all over the internet.
-Users can manage visitors from a web browser or an app.
+However, cost- and time-efficient cloud-based visitor management software (known as software as a service, or SaaS) has proved to be worth the investment in order to overcome these obstacles.
+This software licensing model makes it available to users all over the internet so that users can manage visitors from a web browser or an app.

 Many cloud-based visitor management systems provide comprehensive customer support along with monthly or annual subscriptions that can be updated consistently, removing the need for manual patches and updates.

 1. Electronic visitor management system

-The products we are referring to are the digital version of sign-in books.
-Visitors or receptionists key visitor details into the system upon visitors’ arrival, followed by printing them visitor badges for granted access.
+The product referred to here is the digital version of the traditional sign-in books.
+Visitors or receptionists key visitor details into the system upon visitors’ arrival, and then manually print out their visitor badges for access control.

-An electronic visitor management system might be gdpr-friendly, but the manual processes are not removed.
+An electronic visitor management system can be more gdpr-friendly, but the manual processes have not been removed.